December 14, 2010 | Backgrounder on Taxes

 Problem #3: The Individual and Corporate Income Taxes Discourage Capital Formation.

-Congress should eliminate the system of capital depreciation and allow immediate expensing of all capital purchases.
+Solution: Congress should eliminate the system of capital depreciation and allow immediate expensing of all capital purchases.
 Eliminating depreciation would result in more jobs, higher wages, and more efficiency.
 Under the current tax system, businesses cannot deduct the cost of capital immediately.
 That means that when companies buy machines, tools, real estate, or other property to make their workers more efficient or the business more productive, they cannot immediately deduct the entire cost of those purchases from their income.
 Instead they can only deduct portions of the cost over several years by depreciating the value of the capital.
 This raises businesses’ tax liability and their cost of acquiring important capital.
 A higher cost of capital means that businesses purchase less.
 Less capital means that businesses create fewer jobs and wages are lower for existing employees.

 It does not matter whether a business pays the corporate income tax or pays taxes through the individual income tax through its various owners.
 Both tax systems fail to offer complete expensing for capital purchases.
 Recently enacted policies, such as temporary expensing for small businesses (small businesses can deduct the cost of certain capital purchases through 2010) and bonus depreciation (a faster depreciation schedule for certain capital purchases), are half measures that do not fully alleviate the damage the depreciation system inflicts on the economy.
 Permanent full expensing for all capital purchases by all businesses is the only way to rid the tax code of the harmful system of depreciation.